Arachni/arachni/README.md

 ## Requirements

-As of version 0.2.1 Arachni will also be released as [CDE packages](http://stanford.edu/~pgbovine/cde.html) for 32bit and 64bit architectures.<br/>
+Arachni is also released as [CDE packages](http://stanford.edu/~pgbovine/cde.html) for 32bit and 64bit architectures.<br/>
 CDE packages are self contained and thus alleviate the need for Ruby and other dependencies to be installed.<br/>
 You can choose the CDE package that suits you best from the [download](https://github.com/Zapotek/arachni/downloads) page and escape the dependency hell.<br/>